PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 She had known, despite her father’s intimidating insistence he only had boys.
 Tom thought: “Hide away.”, and try to think where.
 But there was no denial left.

-Chewing a grass stalk with her arms behind her head, she realised she was not actually looking at the sky.
+Chewing a grass stalk, her arms behind her head, a frosty breeze caught her nose and she realised she was not actually looking at the sky.
 But now she did as her thoughtscape vanished and she saw the clouds in front of her.
 It would be getting dark soon.

 She pulled her head up to look at the remaining apple core beyond the house: the apple sat looking a little sorry for itself.
 It was more than thin now, and slushy.